Broadcast Standards – Cloud Compute Infrastructure

 It is surprising but true that cloud computing is not based on ratified standards - it is based on open source and de-facto protocols and practices.
 It is however very well defined because the broadcast industry is leveraging IT technology that is widely deployed as part of the technology fabric on which society functions.
 These articles therefore describe the established protocols and practices that define cloud compute resource and how these relate to broadcast specific and other ratified standards.

-‘Broadcast Standards – Cloud Compute’ will publish in two parts:
+‘Broadcast Standards – Cloud Compute’ will publish in three parts:

 Part 1.